 English note: We found this area to have more limitations in terms of speaking English.
 Fewer people spoke any and those who did seemed to have a more limited vocabulary.

-We drove through an insane twisty curvy historical center that we really should not have attempted.
+We drove through the insane twisty curvy cobblestones into the historical center that we really should not have attempted.
 Once we parked and used our feet to explore, we found a place full of both historical charm and real Portuguese life.
 Lots of local people were out enjoying the beautiful afternoon and milling about.
 There were also tons of teenagers.
 I’m guessing school must have finished for the day, and they were spending time together before heading home.

-As much as I enjoyed visiting, I don’t think it is where we will end up, but it could be a great option for many in this forum.
+As much as I enjoyed visiting, I don’t think it is where we will end up, but it could be a great option for many.

 English note: We found this area to have more limitations in terms of speaking English.
 Fewer people spoke any and those who did seemed to have a more limited vocabulary.

-This small city seems to garner polarized comments in these FB groups.
+This small city seems to garner polarized comments from potential expats.
 Some people post about how it is their dream location, and others say they don’t get the appeal.
 I was curious to see what caused the varied responses.

 Most people agree you would benefit from owning a car if you live in the Silver Coast.
-I wondered if you could do without in this compact city until I found out the buses don’t run on Sunday.
+I wondered if it was possible in this compact city until I found out the buses don’t run on Sunday.
+So, I agree with others that a car is important if you live on the Silver Coast.

-Caldas is surrounded by agriculture, so the produce here is amazing, and the 6 day a week farmer’s market in the plaza means you can always have access to fresh food.
+Caldas is surrounded by agriculture, so the produce here is amazing.
+The 6 day a week farmer’s market in the plaza means you can always have access to fresh food.
 When people talk about moving to Portugal because of the fresh delicious food, I think this is what they have in their imagination.

 Caldas’ location is another strong benefit in its favor.
-1 hour from Lisbon by bus, 15 minutes to a beautiful beach and with just a few more minutes you have access to the entire coast line, and 10 minutes in the other direction gets you to beautiful farm lands if you prefer a slightly more bucolic lifestyle.
+It is 1 hour from Lisbon by bus, 15 minutes to a beautiful beach, and with just a few more minutes you have access to the entire coast line, and 10 minutes in the other direction gets you to beautiful farm lands if you prefer a slightly more bucolic lifestyle.

 We are primarily focused on large towns and smaller cities (or regions within a city that feel like a community).
 I was not particularly interested in small town life.